cezarpauna/TestRepoCreation/README.md

 # Local Coffee Shop

-Welcome to our Local Coffee Shop!
-We serve the best coffee in town, along with delicious pastries.
-Check out our menu below:
+Welcome to our Local Coffee Shop, where we serve the best coffee in town!

-## Menu
+## Our Menu
 - Espresso
 - Latte
 - Cappuccino
 - Cold Brew
 - Pastries

-## Getting Started
+## Features

-To run the app locally:
-1. Clone the repository: `git clone https://github.com/cezarpauna/TestRepoCreation.git`
-2. Navigate to the project directory: `cd TestRepoCreation`
-3. Install dependencies: `npm install`
-4. Start the application: `npm start`

-Enjoy your coffee! ☕
+- Cozy atmosphere
+- Friendly staff
+- Free Wi-Fi

+Visit us for a delightful coffee experience!